-- Tokenomics is a catch-all phrase that describes the factors that influence a token’s value and its use cases.
+- Tokenomics is a catch-all phrase that describes the factors, specific to the token, that influence its value use cases.

 - Tokenomics allows crypto developers to experiment with various game theories and concepts that can’t be easily tested in traditional markets.